Western-1/nlp-inference-service/README.md

 ## Monitoring & Metrics

-The service comes with built-in **Prometheus** instrumentation.
-It automatically collects metrics like request latency, memory usage, and request counts.
+The project includes a comprehensive monitoring stack based on **Prometheus** and **Grafana**.
+It provides real-time insights into application performance, resource usage, and traffic patterns.

 ### Live Access
 You can view the raw metrics exposed by the application here: